E-mobility parking hubs

 To deliver more modern travel options that meet the needs of our growing city, Council has announced the introduction of shared e-bikes and e-scooters across our city.

-The new e-bikes and e-scooters will enable residents and visitors to get around the city and surrounding suburbs using active transport, reduce the number of cars on the roads and give people another option to get active.
+The shared e-bikes and e-scooters help residents and visitors to get around the city and surrounding suburbs using active transport, reduce the number of cars on the roads and give people another option to get active and healthy.

 Council’s E-mobility strategy 2021-2023 is a key initiative of the Transport Plan for Brisbane – Strategic Directions (Transport Plan).
 It focuses on opportunities to encourage greater use of e-bikes, e-scooters and other emerging, sustainable e-mobility options.

-As part of our e-mobility strategy, we are developing a plan for rolling out designated shared scheme parking areas across the city, to create a network of physical parking locations in areas of high demand.
+As part of our e-mobility strategy, we are continuing to roll out designated shared scheme parking areas across the city, to create a network of physical parking locations in areas of high demand.

 This project is part of Council’s initiative to provide a connected, flexible and sustainable transport network that is vital to our city.

-Council established 18 new e-mobility parking hubs at locations across the CBD and inner suburbs to align with the launch of new e-bikes on 22 July 2021.
+Council established more than 25 e-mobility parking hubs at locations across the CBD and inner suburbs.

 The e-mobility hubs are displayed by footpath stickers on the ground at each location to delineate the designated space.